Enhancing optical lattice clock coherence times with erasure conversion: Measurement of hyperfine state population distribution induced by Raman scattering

 We measure the population distribution of \tripletPzero using a sequence nearly identical to that in Fig.\ref{Fig2}(b), with the addition of a clean-up pulse to remove \singletS populations before driving the clock pulse, as shown at the top of Fig.\ref{Fig2}(a).
 The sum of the ten fitted Rabi oscillation amplitudes is 0.919(19).
 We suspect that the deviation from unity arises from residual population in the \tripletPtwo state due to scattering.
 Our measured probability distribution of the $e$ hyperfine states (after normalization) indicates that the majority of the population undergoes $\Delta m_F = 0$ transitions.
 However, a small fraction appears in other excited $m_F$ states.
 We suspect this arises from the Raman scattering between different excited $m_F$ states caused by the impurity in the lattice laser's polarization.

 A comparison between the experimentally measured and theoretically calculated populations in $g$ (after normalization) is shown in Fig.~\ref{Fig2}(b).
-We observe that roughly 18\% of atoms that scatter photons are found in the $\ket{g, 5/2}$ state.
+We observe that roughly 18\% of atoms that are subject to Raman scattering are found in the $\ket{g, 5/2}$ state.
 This sets a lower bound on the detectable erasures through hyperfine-resolved readout.
 However, this limitation could in principle be mitigated by using more widely separated hyperfine clock states, such as a superposition between $\ket{g, 9/2}$ and $\ket{e, 3/2}$.
 This approach would come at the cost of increased magnetic field sensitivity and would require additional clock or microwave pulses for coherent population transfer.